amrelhewy/chat_app/README.md

 ## Extra
-I've also added a CI pipeline using jenkins (i was learning jenkins so thought i'd apply on this task), also out of scope but if interested here's the link: `https://jenkins.hewi.ml`
+I've also added a CI pipeline using jenkins (i was learning jenkins so thought i'd apply on this task), also out of scope but if interested here's the link: `https://jenkins.hewi.ml` if interested send an email to amrelhewi@gmail.com for the credentials, risky adding it here really :D
-username: admin
-password: if interested send an email to amrelhewi@gmail.com, risky adding it here really :D